-The Call for Abstracts for Crossroads 2018 is now closed.
+The Call for Abstracts for Crossroads 2019 is opening soon!

 Please refer to the Abstract Submission and Presentation Guidelines (below) for full details regarding the submission process.